-If you’re thinking about putting in a Battlefield 5 pre-order, you’ll want to make sure you order the right version of the game for you and your budget.
+If you’re thinking about pre-ordering Battlefield 5, you’ll want to make sure you order the right version of the game for you and your budget.

-Battlefield 5 is official and it’ll take Xbox One, PlayStation 4, and Windows PC owners back to the iconic battlefields of World War 2.
+Battlefield 5 is official and it takes Xbox One, PlayStation 4, and Windows PC owners back to the battlefields of the second World War.

-The Battlefield 5 release date doesn’t land until October, but you can pickup a copy of the game right now if the trailer and teasers have you sold.
+The Battlefield 5 release date doesn’t land until November, but you can pickup a copy of the game right now through various retailers.

-Retailers are currently offering two Battlefield 5 editions.
-One is the standard base game and one is the Deluxe Edition which is a little more expensive, but comes with some interesting perks.
+There are currently two main Battlefield 5 editions.
+One is the standard version, the other is the Deluxe Edition.
+The Deluxe Edition is a little more expensive, but comes with some interesting perks.

-If you decide to pre-order, you’ll want to choose the right Battlefield 5 Edition and we’ll help you do that here in this guide.
+If you decide to pre-order, you’ll want to choose the right Battlefield 5 Edition and we’ll help you do exactly that here in this very guide.

 Battlefield 5 Standard Edition

 The most basic version of Battlefield 5 is the Standard Edition.
-This version of the game will retail for $60, but there are Battlefield 5 deals out there right now.
+This version of the game retails for $60, but you should search for Battlefield 5 deals before you pay full price.

 Deals, like the one through Best Buy’s Gamers Club Unlocked Program (Best Buy recently closed the program, but the discount is still available to current members), drop the price below $50.

-The standard version of Battlefield 5 delivers the least amount of content and gets the latest release date.
+The standard version of Battlefield 5 delivers the least amount of content and gets the last release date.
 You’ll also miss out on instant access to items and some Special Assignments.

 You do, however, get access to all upcoming Battlefield 5 DLC.
 Remember, there isn’t a Premium Pass this time around and all Battlefield 5 DLC is free.